 Distribution of the health system in Andorra

-The andorra health network it is large if the size of the country is taken into account.
-There is a main hospital in the capital with 200 beds (Nora Senora de Meritxell Hospital).
+The andorra health network It is large if you take into account the size of the country.
+There is a main hospital in the capital with 200 beds (Hospital Nostra Senyora de Meritxell).

 Throughout the Principality there are 10 health centers that provide very high levels of care.
-They are open during the week, but rarely during the weekend.
-The centers provide preventive care, immunizations, first aid, prenatal and child care, family planning and general counseling.
+They are open during the week, but rarely on the weekend.
+The centers provide preventive care, immunizations, first aid, prenatal and infant care, family planning, and general counseling.

-You can receive urgent care by visiting a health center or having a home visit without an appointment.
-Elderly patients can be treated in a private 50-bed geriatric center (Center Geriatric Sant Vice d’Unclear).
+You can get urgent care by visiting a health center or having a home visit without an appointment.
+Elderly patients can also be cared for in a 50 bed private geriatric center (Center Geriàtric Sant Vicenç d'Enclar).

-Andorra has one of the largest proportion in the world per capital of pharmacies for the population.
-In the Principality there are more than 50 pharmacies that provide prescription and non-prescription medications and health supplements.
+Andorra has one of the world's highest per capita pharmacy rates.
+In the Principality there are more than 50 pharmacies that provide prescription and non-prescription drugs and health supplements.

 Frequently asked questions for tourists and foreigners